 Rule 1.
 Prevention is always cheaper

-Cases of ASF can be divided into three categories: in the wild, in households and on farms / industrial farms.
+Cases of ASF can be divided into three categories: in the wild, in households, and on farms / industrial farms.
 Most cases are recorded in the wild and in the private sector, but "bad news" and from pig farms in 2016 are increasingly coming.

 The main reason for the rapid spread of the disease in the industrial sector is the lack of prevention.
-Unhealthy situation as a whole in business - lack of effective technology, lack of accounting and control, bribery of specialists - makes the enterprise more vulnerable to the disease.
+An unhealthy situation as a whole in business - lack of effective technology, lack of accounting and control, bribery of specialists - makes the enterprise more vulnerable to the disease.
 In such enterprises, as a rule, most biosafety regulations are violated - for example, there are no obstacles to access of outsiders to the territory, there is no animal isolation system.

-Conclusion for non-farmers: if the business as a whole feels bad, the probability of picking up the crisis situation grows in a multiple mnode.
+Conclusion for non-farmers: if the business as a whole feels bad, the probability of picking up the crisis situation grows in a multiple modes.
 Compliance with technology - the ability, if not fully protected, then minimize losses.

 Rule 2.
 The increased degree of attention after the outbreak of the epidemic

 Who is easier to part with the livestock - the owner of 5 pigs or 5 thousand?
 On whom the ASF will hit harder?
 The answer is obvious.
-It means that business needs to be on the alert even if at first glance its problems of "wild nature" and "private farmstead" (for non-farmers - another industry, another region, just competitors) do not concern.
+It means that business needs to be on the alert even if at first glance its problems of "wild nature" and "private farmstead" (for non-farmers - another industry, another region, just competitors) do not a concern.
 Even if your enterprise is far from the village, no one guarantees that tomorrow you will not be "pig-fed", sick ASF.

-Conclusion for non-aggrieved: it's never too late to strengthen protection and include increased attention not only to your business processes, but also to the outside world.
+Conclusion for non-aggrieved: it's never too late to strengthen protection and include increased attention not only to your business processes but also to the outside world.
 Perhaps it's time we got social network monitoring or conducted stress tests of security systems, checked employees, updated information about partners in business registries.
 Toxic problems can come from uncontrolled territory, so at least strengthen what is in your control zone.

 Rule 3.
 Silencing the problem will not lead to anything good

 In the media, you can read that many owners affected by ASF for a while kept silent about the problem and did not immediately appeal to state bodies.
 Probably, there are many cases that we do not even know about.
 On the one hand, it is a natural desire not to lose one's own, on the other - a completely irresponsible attitude towards others.
-The disease can spread further, the infected meat will lead to the domino effect, when losses will suffer many others.
+The disease can spread further, the infected meat will lead to the domino effect when losses will suffer many others.

 In non-agrarian business, the analogy may be the concealment of various schemes, poor-quality goods, Soviet service, unsolvable financial imbalances and other vices.
 Doubtful momentary profit always turns into a huge loss.
-And not only for business, but for whole industries.
+And not only for business but for whole industries.
 Perhaps - as in the case of ASF - even the whole economy, since agriculture and its export potential (closing of borders due to the risk of spreading) are one of the key pillars of the fragile financial stability in the country.

 Rule 4.
 Take a proactive position